hanlywijaya/the-real-express-setup/README.md

 # the-real-express-setup
 Easy upgrading and downgrading macOS with this script!

-**Ever had that annoying problem of forgetting to do a SuperDuper! or Time Machine backup, upgrading macOS’es, then completely regretting it the second you get a beachball while setting up?
+**Ever had that annoying problem of f-ing up your Filevault encryption, forgetting to do a SuperDuper! or Time Machine backup before updating then completely regretting it the second you get a beachball while setting up?
 This is a solution for you!** the-real-express-setup, a script that can fix that problem.

 # How to use the-real-express-setup